Abdul Raziq Bugti: Assassination

-On 27 July 2007, about 4:15 PM; he was gunned down on Zarghon Road in Quetta, Pakistan.
+On 27 July 2007, about 4:15 PM; he was gunned down on Zarghon Road in Quetta.
 Police claims that Mr Bugti was returning to his office from PTV Quetta centre after talking about recent floods in Balochistan.
 After the attack, police rushed to shift his body to the civil hospital where the doctors declared him dead.
 He was assassinated at the same spot where several high-post government officials were attacked in the past; Justice Nawaz Marri, a Balochistan High Court judge and Nisar Hazara, former provincial minister, survived assassination.

-Baloch Liberation Army (BLA), a terrorist group, claimed responsibility for killing him.
+The Baloch Liberation Army (BLA), a terrorist group, claimed responsibility for killing him.